Thought leader ads.

 People trust people more than brands.
 That's why thought leader ads outperform every other B2B ad format we've tested at ContactLevel.

-This article covers what LinkedIn thought leader ads are, how to create them, why they work for contact-level advertising, and the mistakes that kill performance.
+This article covers what LinkedIn thought leader ads are, the exact setup steps and current specs, what they cost, why they work for contact-level advertising, the attribution problem nobody talks about, ad examples, and the mistakes that kill performance.

 What LinkedIn thought leader ads are.